Elbsides/www/2024/index.markdown

 # Sponsors

-We hope to welcome many old and new sponsors to make this event possible with minimal for attendees and to keep this event as inclusive as possible.
+We hope to welcome many old and new sponsors to make this event possible with minimal fee for attendees and to keep this event as inclusive as possible.
 If you are interested in sponsoring, please contact us at **elbsides -at- gmail.com**.